14 Places to Play with Babies, Toddlers and Preschoolers in Champaign-Urbana

 The newest indoor playground to Champaign-Urbana, Copper Creek wins big with infant and toddler parents.
 The room resembles an indoor climbing area reminiscent of those that were once found in fast food places.
 Kids are invited to take off their shoes (make sure to wear socks) and climb to their hearts’ content.

-- Colbert Park
+- Colbert Park (and many other Champaign-Urbana area parks)

 Colbert Park is one of our favorite parks in Champaign-Urbana and especially so for toddlers!
 Check out the parent-child swing, the fun walking musical path, and climb up the huge hill to run or roll down.
+Parent-child and toddler-friendly equipment is popping up all over town at the newer playgrounds.

 - McDonald’s PlayPlace